-If you want to make the gluten-free version of this recipe, just swap the unbleached all-purpose flour with a gluten-free all-purpose flour.
+If you want to make the gluten-free version of this recipe, just swap the unbleached all-purpose flour with gluten-free all-purpose flour.
 Easy peasy.

-This delicious Lemon Artichoke Chicken pairs beautifully with your favorite pasta (I love some of the quinoa blend and higher protein pastas), rice, mashed potatoes or mashed cauliflower for a low-carb dinner option.
+This delicious Lemon Artichoke Chicken pairs beautifully with your favorite pasta (I love some of the quinoa blend and higher protein pasta), rice, mashed potatoes or mashed cauliflower for a low-carb dinner option.
 However you chose to eat for your goals, this recipe fits right into most dietary plans.

 As most of you know, I'm a big fan of carb cycling.
-There are days where I eat higher amounts of carbohydrates on heavy training days and days where I lower my carb intake when I'm not training or doing less-intense activity.
-This works well for me to keep me fueled and feeling great for my training sessions, while enjoying foods that I love to eat.
+There are days where I eat higher amounts of carbohydrates on heavy training days and days where I lower my carb intake when I'm not training or doing a less-intense activity.
+This works well for me to keep me fueled and feeling great for my training sessions while enjoying foods that I love to eat.

 I mean, because pasta...

-- 4 boneless chicken cutlets *the very thinly sliced ones
+- 4 boneless chicken cutlets *the very thinly sliced ones (about 4 oz each)

-- 2 large lemons, zested and juiced *about 1/3 cup juice
+- 2 large lemons, zested and juiced *about ⅓ cup juice

 - 12 oz jar marinated artichoke hearts, drained

-- 1/4 cup unbleached all-purpose flour *can sub with GF all-purpose flour
+- ¼ cup unbleached all-purpose flour *can sub with GF all-purpose flour

-- 1/2 cup hot water
+- ½ cup hot water

-- 2 tbsp butter
+- 2 tablespoon butter

-- 2 tbsp extra virgin olive oil
+- 2 tablespoon extra virgin olive oil

-- 1 tsp salt
+- 1 teaspoon salt

-- 1 tsp pepper
+- 1 teaspoon pepper

-- 1 tsp garlic powder
+- 1 teaspoon garlic powder

 - 1 tbsp chopped fresh parsley leaves *or to taste

-Using a microplane zester, zest lemons then cut in half and squeeze lemons for juice (you should have about 1/3 cup of fresh lemon juice)
+- Using a microplane zester, zest lemons then cut in half and squeeze lemons for juice (you should have about ⅓ cup of fresh lemon juice)

-In a large ziplock bag, combine the flour, salt, pepper and garlic powder and shake well to mix
+- In a large ziplock bag, combine the flour, salt, pepper and garlic powder and shake well to mix

-Drop chicken cutlets into bag, one at a time, and coat with flour mixture shaking off any excess flour.
+- Drop chicken cutlets into bag, one at a time, and coat with flour mixture shaking off any excess flour.
 Set aside

-Heat a large skillet over medium-high heat and add the olive oil
+- Heat a large skillet over medium-high heat and add the olive oil

-When pan is ready, add the butter, then add the chicken cutlets as soon as the butter is melted.
+- When pan is ready, add the butter, then add the chicken cutlets as soon as the butter is melted.

-Cook chicken for 2-3 minutes until lightly golden brown on each side.
+- Cook chicken for 2-3 minutes until lightly golden brown on each side.

-Stir Better Bouillon chicken stock concentrate into 1/2 cup hot water until mixed
+- Stir Better Bouillon chicken stock concentrate into ½ cup hot water until mixed

-Simmer on low heat until sauce is thickened, about 5 minutes.
+- Simmer on low heat until sauce is thickened, about 5 minutes.

-Garnish with fresh chopped parsley and serve over pasta, rice or mashed potatoes.
+- Garnish with fresh chopped parsley and serve over pasta, rice or mashed potatoes.